APogue/APogue.github.io/_posts/posts/2024-08-10-Article-Draft.md

 ## Context, history, "Expert" Opinion and Data

-- What were the protest demands?
+- What are the implications of the protest demands?

 	- Boycotts